gsmitheidw/osma-alert/Readme.md

 denoting the type of failure which is sent as an e-mail.

 Installation:

+Amend both ps1 script files as required:

+* Set your e-mail recipient address in osma-alert.ps1

+* Set your mailserver dns name or ip address in osma-alert.ps1

+* Check powershell is on the system path to ensure Populate-AlertAction.ps1 can be run or else edit to provide full path

-Amend both ps1 files as requred and store them to your system in the predefined path or path of your choosing in particular for osma-alert.ps1.
-Note this file and it's path must not changed or the Populate-AlertAction.ps1 will have to be re-run to ensure the path and naming are consistent.
+* Ensure scripts are located in c:\scripts or amend the path as you wish to one of your choosing.
+Note this path must not change after populating with omconfig, or it will fail to be found